Which tomato variety is the best to grow in Kenya?

 Bravo F1

-Bravo F1 is hybrid tomato variety that adapts well to a wide range of agroecological zones.
-It is indeterminate with longer harvest period, early maturing with a yield potential of 240t/ha.
-It is resistant/ tolerant to tomato Yellow Leaf Curl Virus (TYLCV), Fusarium Wilt, Verticillium Wilt, Grey Leaf Spot and Nematodes
+Bravo F1 is a hybrid tomato variety that adapts well to a wide range of agroecological zones.
+It is indeterminate with a longer harvest period, and early maturing with a yield potential of 240t/ha.
+It is resistant/ tolerant to Tomato Yellow Leaf Curl Virus (TYLCV), Fusarium Wilt, Verticillium Wilt, Grey Leaf Spot, and Nematodes

-Which are the best cherry tomato varieties in Kenya
+Which are the best cherry tomato seeds in Kenya

 A brancg of cherry tomatoes growing in a greenhouse